aliyun/terraform-provider-alicloud/website/docs/r/security_group_rule.html.markdown

 * `type` - (Required, ForceNew) The type of rule being created.
 Valid options are `ingress` (inbound) or `egress` (outbound).
 * `ip_protocol` - (Required, ForceNew) The protocol.
 Can be `tcp`, `udp`, `icmp`, `gre` or `all`.
-* `port_range` - (ForceNew) The range of port numbers relevant to the IP protocol.
+* `port_range` - (Optional, ForceNew) The range of port numbers relevant to the IP protocol.
 Default to "-1/-1".
 When the protocol is tcp or udp, each side port number range from 1 to 65535 and '-1/-1' will be invalid.
   For example, `1/200` means that the range of the port numbers is 1-200.
 Other protocols' 'port_range' can only be "-1/-1", and other values will be invalid.
 * `security_group_id` - (Required, ForceNew) The security group to apply this rule to.
 * `nic_type` - (Optional, ForceNew) Network type, can be either `internet` or `intranet`, the default value is `internet`.